Malta is a group of small islands that sits right in the centre of the Mediterranean, just below Sicily and close to the North African coast.

 Dinner: Pan Fried Rabbit

-A visit to Malta would be incomplete without savouring some authentic Maltese cuisine, so I sat at a fine restaurant on Merchants Street called La Pira Maltese Kitchen, and ordered one of the most popular dishes on the island: Pan-fried Rabbit.
+One of the best things to do in Malta is savouring authentic Maltese cuisine, so I sat at a fine restaurant on Merchants Street called La Pira Maltese Kitchen, and ordered one of the most popular dishes on the island: Pan-fried Rabbit.
 It was DELICIOUS!

 Explore the caves and swim in the pure aqua waters at the Blue Grotto.